esdanielgomez/MSIgnite-Hello-World/README.md

 - [Learn how to program in Python](https://docs.microsoft.com/learn/paths/python-first-steps/)
 - [Learn how to program in C#](https://docs.microsoft.com/en-us/learn/paths/csharp-first-steps/)
 - [Learn about programming in JavaScript with Node.js](https://docs.microsoft.com/en-us/learn/paths/build-javascript-applications-nodejs/)
-  - **Note:** This learning path is slightly more advanced, and assumes some knowledge of JavaScript already